Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/faq.md

 ## AXIALunar

-### What is the minimum amount of KSM / DOT I can have in my account?
+### What is the minimum amount of LUNAR / SOLAR I can have in my account?

 Please see information about [Existential Deposits](build-protocol-info#existential-deposit).

 ### What are the transfer fees for AXIALunar?

-It is important to note that the cost of transferring KSM is dynamic.
-Currently, the minimum cost of transferring KSM is 0.01 KSM (the base fee), although this can be changed via governance.
+It is important to note that the cost of transferring LUNAR is dynamic.
+Currently, the minimum cost of transferring LUNAR is 0.01 LUNAR (the base fee), although this can be changed via governance.
 However, actual transaction fees will vary based on a variety of factors.
 Specifically, fee calculation follows the following formula:

 ```
 base_fee + (tx_length * length_fee) + WeightToFee(weight)